thelfer/mfem-mgis/docs/source/post-processing.rst

 Compute Mean Thermodynamic Forces
 ---------------------------------

+ The `Compute Mean Thermodynamic Forces` post-processing step calculates the average stress over selected regions of the mesh.

 - Key: ``MeanThermodynamicForces``

 **Example: print the average stress of one inclusion into a matrix (RVE)**